angular/angular/aio/content/tutorial/index.md

 This _Tour of Heroes_ tutorial provides an introduction to the fundamentals of Angular.
 It shows you how to set up your local development environment and develop an app using the [Angular CLI tool](cli "CLI command reference").

-In this _Tour of Heroes_ tutorial, you will build an app that helps a staffing agency manage its stable of heroes.
+In this _Tour of Heroes_ tutorial, you will build an app that helps a staffing agency manage its table of heroes.

 This app has many of the features you'd expect to find in a data-driven application.
 It acquires and displays a list of heroes, edits a selected hero's detail, and navigates among different views of heroic data.